Vanderbilt University School of Nursing

 • Palliative Care I: Advanced Illness and Palliative Care

-• Palliative Care II: Multidisciplinary Aspects of Loss,
+• Palliative Care II: Multidisciplinary Aspects of Loss, Grief, Death, and Bereavement

-• Research in Religion and Health
+• Research in Religion and Health (shared course with Divinity School)

 Dual MSN/MTS

-The MSN/MTS program can usually be completed in three years for students with a BSN and in four years for students requiring the School of Nursing pre-specialty year.
-A student must be registered as a full-time student in the Divinity School for at least three semesters and in the School of Nursing for at least two semesters.
-A student will complete 51 hours for the MTS and 39 hours for the MSN (with an additional year of work for those requiring the pre-specialty year).
-Nine (9) elective hours from the total 51 MTS program (Divinity hours) will be from the School of Nursing.
+A student will complete 48 hours for the MTS and 39 hours for the MSN (with an additional year of work for those requiring the PreSpecialty year).
+Nine (9) elective hours from the total 48 MTS program (Divinity hours) will be from the School of Nursing.
 0 to 6 hours from the total 39 MSN program (School of Nursing hours) will be from the Divinity School, with hours varying depending on the student's major area of specialty.
-If the student elects to participate in field education experiences, students may be able to share School of Nursing and Divinity School credit for Vanderbilt Divinity School Field Education requirements and Vanderbilt School of Nursing Clinical Preceptorship requirements.
-Any awarding of joint credit will require approval of both Vanderbilt Divinity School Field Education and Vanderbilt School of Nursing Clinical Preceptorship programs.

-Year One: School of Nursing Pre-Specialty Year
+One School of Nursing PreSpecialty Year

-Year Two: Divinity School
+Two Divinity School

-Year Three: School of Nursing Specialty Year
+Three School of Nursing Specialty Year

-Year Four: Divinity School
+Four Divinity School

-For Direct Entries to School of Nursing
+Dual MSN/MTS for Direct Entries to School of Nursing (students with a BSN degree)

-Year One: Divinity School
+One Divinity School

-Year Two: School of Nursing Specialty Year
+Two School of Nursing Specialty Year

-Year Three: Divinity School
+Three Divinity School